CBarreiro96/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

 ## :books: Resource :books:
 * [struct (C programming language)](https://en.wikipedia.org/wiki/Struct_(C_programming_language) "Title").
 * [typedef](https://publications.gbdirect.co.uk//c_book/chapter8/typedef.html "Hola")
-## :trophy: Learning objective :trophy: :bulb:
+## :trophy: Learning objective :trophy:
 What you should learn from this project:
 * What are structures, when, why and how to use them
 * How to use typedef